CyberAgent (OTCMKTS:CYAGF) Reaches New 52-Week High at $66.59

 CyberAgent, Inc. (OTCMKTS:CYAGF) shares hit a new 52-week high during mid-day trading on Tuesday .
-The company traded as high as $66.59 and last traded at $66.59, with a volume of 0 shares.
+The stock traded as high as $66.59 and last traded at $66.59, with a volume of 0 shares changing hands.
 The stock had previously closed at $66.59.

 CyberAgent Company Profile (OTCMKTS:CYAGF)